Death toll rises to nine from Oklahoma tornadoes

 OKLAHOMA CITY Nine people were killed in tornadoes that swept through central Oklahoma on Friday, part of a storm system that caused widespread flooding in Oklahoma City and its suburbs, the state's chief medical examiner said on Saturday.

-The dead included two children and seven adults, said Amy Elliott, a spokeswoman for the medical examiner's office.
-The death toll earlier had been reported as five.
+Among the dead were two children and seven adults, said Amy Elliott, a spokeswoman for the medical examiner's office.
+Two of the victims remain unidentified and officials said the names of those killed would not be released until their next of kin were notified.

-The tornadoes struck just 11 days after a twister ranked as EF5, the most powerful ranking, tore through the Oklahoma City suburb of Moore and killed 24 people.
+Scott Holste, a spokesman for Missouri Governor Jay Nixon, said three people had died in flooding, one of them a young man who was swept into a storm drain in Miller County.

-The latest storms dumped up to 8 inches of rain on the Oklahoma City area, causing flash flooding that submerged parts of the sprawling metropolitan area that is home to more than 1.3 million people.
+The tornadoes struck just 11 days after a twister categorized as EF5, the most powerful ranking, tore through the Oklahoma City suburb of Moore and killed 24 people.

 The devastation was caused by large, long-lasting thunderstorms known as supercells, which produce the strongest tornadoes, along with large hail.